lihaoming45/DexterM/README.md

 |  |  +-- ...

 |  +-- v2 # The second version of our Released dataset.
+|  +-- v3 # The third version of our Released dataset.

 +-- ShadowHand
 |  +-- v1 # The first version of our Released dataset.